git-gfischer/DynaSLAM_Docker/README.md

 # DynaSLAM Docker
 This application builds DynaSLAM algorithm in a docker container. <br/>
-DynaSLAM paper: https://arxiv.org/pdf/1806.05620.pdf <br/>
+It is required to have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed. <br/> DynaSLAM paper: https://arxiv.org/pdf/1806.05620.pdf <br/>
 DynaSLAM git repository: https://github.com/BertaBescos/DynaSLAM

 # Build the docker
 Run the following command to build the docker.
-Building the docker can take a while, and at least 20GB from disk space.
+Building the docker can take a while, and at least 15GB from disk space.
 ```
 mkdir Dataset
 sudo docker build -t dyna .